AlessandroStraf/AlessandroStraf/README.md

 I love to always be on the move and play sports, I come from 7 years of football and right now I play volleyball, a sport that if I had tried before I would have started years ago. 🏐

 I have always used the computer for everything I did, since I was a child I spent my days writing useless things on Word to have my mother print just for the sake of doing them. 🖨️ I've always used windows, in everything I did, with a computer that can barely be defined as such.
-But then I met my great travel companion @gabriele-cutrona.
+But then I met my great travel companion [Gabriele Cutrona](https://github.com/gabriele-cutrona).
 Thanks to him I discovered my great love for [Arch Linux](archlinux.org).
 And from that day on, I never abandoned him.

 ### My future goals
 - Becoming a starter on my volleyball team 🏐